gvwilson/thirdbit/src/fiction/eimin/index.md

 enjoying the last few moments of night-time coolness.

 "What's wrong?"
-my mother asked as I rubbed sleep from my eyes.
+my mother asked.

-"Storm," she said.
+"Storm," Granna Ferouz said.
 "My knee tells me it'll be here by noon."
 Medef's weatherwife didn't need to say any more.
 My mother could *drome* how worried she was.